paduvi/blog.dogy.io/cmhvihred000702jv3ztgb84n.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762922787149/61f50323-d08a-4dd6-8b39-7985ecc03691.jpeg align="center")

 However, the reality is that it only takes 23—a number that feels incredibly small compared to 182.
-This vast gap between intuition and mathematical reality is what makes it so "paradoxical."
+This vast gap between intuition and mathematical reality is what makes it so "paradoxical".

 ---